nigel-lowry/i_ching/README.md

 This isn't a Web application, but to get running with Cucumber quickly you can use Docker:

 1. Install Docker for your platform
+1. Run `docker build -t i_ching .`
 1. Run `docker run --rm i_ching cucumber`
-1. After editing, run `docker build -t i_ching .` before running Cucumber again
+1. After editing, run `docker build -t i_ching .` again before running Cucumber again

 ## Contributing to i_ching